Planning Care for a Loved One with Alzheimer's or Another Dementia

 Resources and references

-Finding long-term care for Alzheimer's patients
+Finding long-term care for Alzheimer's and dementia patients

 - CareFinder by the Alzheimer’s Association provides information about different care options in the U.S., tips on communicating with providers, financial issues, and searching for care.
 Or call the 24/7 Helpline: 1-800-272-3900.